Heather D. Hill

 Hill received a Ph.D. in Human Development and Social Policy from Northwestern University in 2007.
 She also has an MPP from the University of Michigan and a BA in Political Science from the University of Washington.
 Hill spent three years as a research analyst at Mathematica Policy Research, Inc. in Washington, DC., and two years as a Peace Corps volunteer in the Ivory Coast.

-Hill is a faculty affiliate of the West Coast Poverty Center and the Center for Studies in Demography and Ecology at the University of Washington and the Institute for Research on Poverty at the University of Wisconsin, Madison.
+Hill is a faculty affiliate of the Center for an Informed Public, the Center for Firearm Injury Prevention, the West Coast Poverty Center, the Center for Studies in Demography and Ecology, and the Center for Statistics and Social Sciences at the University of Washington and the Institute for Research on Poverty at the University of Wisconsin, Madison.

 In her spare time, she reads, gardens, hikes, and eats oysters.